surya-moitra/invoice-auto-fill/README.md

 # invoice-auto-fill
-Computer Vision to extract necessary information from an invoice and fill required data.
+Computer Vision solution to extract necessary information from an invoice and fill required data.
 Example shown with Indian Broadband Invoice

+Fast R-CNN has been used to train the model.